Appraisal Review Board (ARB) Hearings

 What Happens During an ARB Hearing:

-The ARB hearing process will begin in June 2022.
+The ARB hearing process will begin on April 17, 2023.
 Property owners will be allowed to participate in their hearings in several ways:

 Property owners will be allowed to present their case via a telephone/videoconference hearing.
 Instructions are available for property owners that wish to take advantage of remote screen sharing during a telephone hearing.